-This document describes CodeBridge, Liant Software Corporation's cross-language call system that is designed to simplify communication between RM/COBOL programs and non-COBOL subprogram libraries that are written in C.
+This document describes CodeBridge, RM/COBOL's cross-language call system that is designed to simplify communication between RM/COBOL programs and non-COBOL subprogram libraries that are written in C.

-CodeBridge for Windows and UNIX allows RM/COBOL programs to call non-COBOL subprograms built from external Application Programming Interfaces (APIs) or custom-developed C libraries without introducing "foreign" language data dependencies into either the COBOL program or the called C functions.
+CodeBridge for Windows and UNIX allows RM/COBOL programs to call non-COBOL subprograms built from external Application Programming Interfaces (APIs) or customdeveloped C libraries without introducing "foreign" language data dependencies into either the COBOL program or the called C functions.
 This means that developers can write COBOL-callable C functions using C data types as usual, without worrying about the complexities of COBOL calling conventions or data types.

-CodeBridge runs on Microsoft Windows 32-bit and UNIX-based operating systems.
+CodeBridge runs on Microsoft Windows and UNIX-based operating systems.

-The new features for the most recent release of CodeBride, as well as significant enhancements in previous releases, are described in Appendix J: Summary of Enhancements (on page 231).
+The new features for the most recent release of CodeBridge, as well as significant enhancements in previous releases, are described in Appendix J: Summary of Enhancements (on page 215).